 A credit union is a nonprofit organization that returns profits to its members through higher savings rates as well as lower fees and loan rates.

 Membership comes with benefits.
 Credit unions generally offer lower interest rates than banks do.
-According to the National Credit Union Administration, the average credit union interest rate on a five-year loan for a new car in the third quarter of 2018 was 3.37%, while the average rate for the same loan through a bank was 4.93%.
+According to the National Credit Union Administration, the average credit union interest rate on a five-year new-car loan in the third quarter of 2018 was 3.37%, while the average rate for the same loan through a bank was 4.93%.

 If you have poor credit, a credit union may be more flexible than a bank.
-Credit unions build relationships with their members that allow them to offer a more personalized experience.4 reasons to consider a car loan from a credit union
+Credit unions build relationships with their members that allow them to offer a more personalized experience.

 With online lenders, you can easily shop around and evaluate rates and loan terms from the comfort of your living room.
 In some cases, you can preview offers from various lenders on one site so you can easily compare loans side by side.